learn-co-curriculum/dsc-introduction-to-numpy/README.md

 ## Summary

 In this lesson, we introduced using NumPy to create arrays in Python.
-NumPy is a library that is very commonly used in Python for when performing scientific computing operations.
+NumPy is a library that is very commonly used in Python when performing scientific computing operations.
 We looked at how NumPy can greatly reduce the amount of code we write while keeping our code very clear and concise.
 Next, we briefly looked at an example of the performance benefits of NumPy compared to a traditional list in Python.
 Finally, we touched upon NumPy's random number generating capabilities.